Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.cot(double numberInRadians) | Returns a double in radians

-Returns the cotangent of a double in radians.
+Returns the cotangent of numberInRadians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$